Updated March 21, 2020

 In 2017, Puzzled Pint's second-Tuesday-of-the-month date fell on March 14.
 For the bonus puzzle at that event, Cathy revised her Pi Day puzzles from the cruise.
 For this version, there's one tweak in the word chain, and the answer phrase from the grids is a lot less geeky.

-Both versions of the Pi Day puzzle set are below (on letter-size and A4 paper).
+Both versions of this Pi Day puzzle set are below (on letter-size and A4 paper).
 Which should you choose?
 If you're a math geek, you'll probably appreciate the phrase revealed by the solution to the puzzle with the grids, so play the 2016 cruise version.
 Otherwise, play the 2017 Puzzled Pint set.
 (The word search is the same in both versions.
 The word chain in the original uses a less-well-known pie, but was still solved successfully by many people.)

 This sheet has two puzzles with a halloween theme.
 These are also beginner-friendly (it has full instructions), but the second puzzle may be a little challenging.